 - 1. TWELVE (12) CONSECUTIVE MONTHS for private use owners. - 2.
 FOUR (4) CONSECUTIVE MONTHS for commercial use owners.
 A personal watercraft is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
 A personal watercraft is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.
 This is a minimal warranty period which can be extended by any applicable warranty promotional program, as the case may be. - 3.
-Emission-related components that are installed on EPA certified Sea-Doo personal watercrafts registered in the USA are covered for thirty (30) consecutive months or one hundred seventy five (175) hours of engine use, whichever occurs first; and evaporative emission related components are warranted for twenty-four (24) consecutive months.
-If the one hundred seventy five (175) hours of engine use are reached during another applicable warranty coverage period described herein, the emission-related components are still covered by BRP's standard limited warranty until the end of such regular coverage period. - 4.
-For Sea-Doo personal watercrafts produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, please also refer to the applicable California Emissions Control Warranty Statement contained herein.
+For emission-related components; please also refer to the US EPA EMISSION-RELATED WARRANTY contained herein. - 4.
+For Sea-Doo personal watercrafts produced by BRP for sale in the State of California or New York that are originally sold to a resident or subsequently warranty registered to a resident in the State of California or New York, please also refer to the applicable California and New York Emissions Control Warranty Statement contained herein.